alonr619/Better-Blocker/README.md

 # Better Blocker

-A Chrome extension that blocks distracting websites and content to help you stay focused.
+The Chrome extension blockers that I've been using have lacked the features that I needed for my purposes, so I made my own website blocker!

 ## What it does

-- Blocks entire domains (like gaming sites)
+- Blocks everything on a given domain except for exceptions based on which strings the URL contains
-- Blocks everything except certain pages on social media (like Instagram reels, Reddit comments)
+    - This would allow you to unblock Reddit comment sections, Twitter threads, etc. while blocking the doomscrolling of the feeds
 - Shows a custom message when you try to access blocked content
-- All settings are customizable
+- Nuclear option to stop you from making changes for a given amount of time, when you want to lock in

 ## How to install